Apply for Accommodations

-The review and approval of accommodation requests is a highly individualized and interactive process.
+The review and approval of accommodations and/or temporary adjustments requests is a highly individualized and interactive process.
 Students may apply for accommodations at any point during their tenure at the University.
-However, accommodations are generally not able to be implemented retroactively.
-Applying by the recommended deadlines is strongly encouraged to help in accommodation facilitation and/or implementation.
+However, accommodations/temporary adjustments are generally not able to be implemented retroactively.
+Applying by the recommended deadlines is strongly encouraged to help in accommodation/temporary adjustment facilitation and/or implementation.

 Expand All